 In early 1994, Hutu extremists picked up traditional weapons and slaughtered the Tutsi over a period of 90 days.
 Within that time nearly 1,000,000 people were brutally murdered.
 The Hutus, who didn’t want to be involved, were forced to kill or be killed by the Hutu extremists.
 The Tutsi, whom were not murdered, escaped as refugees to neighboring Tanzania.

-The mind-set of cattle ranchers was, however, still deeply engrained into the Tutsi culture and when they returned to Rwanda they had no means to get back to their previous occupation.
+The mindset of cattle ranchers was, however, still deeply engrained into the Tutsi culture, and when they returned to Rwanda, they had no means to get back to their previous occupation.
 No one wanted to garden or saw the importance of gardening.
-It was still seen as a lower class occupation.
-As a result health and nutrition has steadily declined in these communities, and their ability to earn a living has been severely curtailed.
+It was still seen as a lower-class occupation.
+As a result, health and nutrition have steadily declined in these communities, and their ability to earn a living has been severely curtailed.

 Rwanda left me breathless and speechless.

 A 73-year-old woman who, after receiving a keyhole garden, reached out to the heavens in thankfulness as she danced around.
-I saw grown men with tears in their eyes, at a loss of words wondering why we would travel half way around the world to help them.
-I saw happier children than I usually see in North America playing in community with each other.
-And, I saw a 92-year-old man give thanks because he could finally see after I gave him my old prescription glasses.
+I saw grown men with tears in their eyes, at a loss for words, wondering why we would travel halfway around the world to help them.
+I saw happier children than I usually see in North America, playing in community with each other.
+And I saw a 92-year-old man give thanks because he could finally see after I gave him my old prescription glasses.

 Rwanda is truly an example of a people who are rebounding.
 The same neighbors that once slaughtered each other have now locked arms to move forward, throwing hate behind.
 They have decided to move on through forgiveness.

 Some say, “It’s the journey, not the destination,” but in this case, Rwanda is the journey for me.
 It is a journey to look outside my own challenges, a journey to inspire people through my example and a journey to help where I can.